vfarcic/devops26/manuscript/15-advanced-pipelines.md

         - command: ADDRESS=`jx get preview --current 2>&1` make functest
 ```

 We're extending the `go` pipeline defined as a build pack by adding two steps.
-We're executing unit tests (`make unittest`) before the build steps, and we added funcinal tests as a step after those pre-defined for the `promote` lifecycle.
+We're executing unit tests (`make unittest`) before the build steps, and we added functional tests as a step after those pre-defined for the `promote` lifecycle.
 Both of those steps have issues we might want to fix.

-So far I tried my best to hide a big problem with execution of functional tests in our pipelines.
+So far, I tried my best to hide a big problem with the execution of functional tests in our pipelines.
 They are executed after promotion, but there is no guarantee that our application is fully operational before we run the tests.
-If you create a pull request right now, without modifying the pipeline, you are likey going to experience failure.
-A pipeline run triggered by creation of a pull request will fail because the functional tests are executed not when the application in a preview environment is fully up-and-running but after the "deploy" instruction is sent to Kubernetes.
-As you probably already know, when we execute `kubectl apply`, Kube API responds with the acknowledgement that it received the instruction, not with the confirmation that the actual state converged to the desired one.
+If you create a pull request right now, without modifying the pipeline, you are likely going to experience failure.
+A pipeline run triggered by the creation of a pull request will fail because the functional tests are executed not when the application in a preview environment is fully up-and-running but after the "deploy" instruction is sent to Kubernetes.
+As you probably already know, when we execute `kubectl apply`, Kube API responds with the acknowledgment that it received the instruction, not with the confirmation that the actual state converged to the desired one.

 There are quite a few ways to ensure that an application is rolled out before we run tests against it.
 We're using Helm so you might be thinking that `--wait` should be enough.
-Normally, that would be the correct assumption if we use tiller (Helm server) in the cluster.
+Usually, that would be the correct assumption if we use tiller (Helm server) in the cluster.
 But, Jenkins X does not use tiller due to security and quite a few other issues.
 To be more precise, it does not use tiller by default.
-You're need to specify `--no-tiller false` argument when installing Jenkins X. If you followed the instructions (Gists) as they are, your cluster does not have it and Jenkins X uses Helm only to convert charts (templates) into "standard" Kubernetes YAML files.
+You'll need to specify `--no-tiller false` argument when installing Jenkins X. If you followed the instructions (Gists) as they are, your cluster does not have it, and Jenkins X uses Helm only to convert charts (templates) into "standard" Kubernetes YAML files.
 In that case, the simplified version of the deployment process consists of executing `helm template` command followed with `kubectl apply`.

-All in all, we do not have tiller (Helm server) unless you customized the installation so we cannnot use `--wait` to tell the deployment (promotion) process to exit only after the application rolls out.
+All in all, we do not have tiller (Helm server) unless you customized the installation so we cannot use `--wait` to tell the deployment (promotion) process to exit only after the application rolls out.
 Instead, we'll go back to basics and inject a step that will execute `kubectl rollout status`.
 It will serve two purposes.
-First, it will make the pipeline wait until the application rolls out so that we can execute functional tests without the fear that it will fail it the application is not yet fully up-and-running.
+First, it will make the pipeline wait until the application rolls out so that we can run functional tests without the fear that it will fail if the app is not yet fully up-and-running.
 The second benefit is that the command will fail if rollout times out.
 If a command fails, pipeline fails as well so we'll receive a notification that the new release could not roll out.

-However, the problem is that we cannot simply execute `kubectl rollout status`.
+However, the problem is that we cannot merely execute `kubectl rollout status`.
 We need to know the namespace where our application is deployed, and each preview is deployed in a separate and unique one.
-Fortunatelly, namespaces are created using a known pattern, so we will not have a problem figuring it out.
+Fortunately, namespaces are created using a known pattern, so we will not have a problem figuring it out.
 And now we're getting to a real issue.
 We need to execute three commands, the first to figure out the namespace of a preview environment, the second to wait for a few seconds to ensure that the deployment was indeed created by the promotion process, and the third with `kubectl rollout status`.
-We cannot put them into separate commands because each is a separate session in a separate container.
+We cannot put them into separate commands because each is a different session in a separate container.
 If we store the namespace in an environment variable in one step (`command`), that variable would not be available in the next.
-We could solve that by coonverting those three commands into one, but that would result in a very long single line instruction that would be very hard to read.
+We could solve that by converting those three commands into one, but that would result in a very long single line instruction that would be very hard to read.
 We want readable code, don't we?

 All that brings us to a new thing we'll learn about pipelines.
 We'll try to specify a multi-line command.

 Before we move on an implement what we just discussed, there is one more problem we'll try to solve.
 The few custom steps we added to the pipeline consisted only of `command` instructions.
 They are nameless.
 If you paid closer attention, you probably noticed that Jenkins X auto-generated meaningless names for the steps we added.
 It does not have a "crystal ball" to figure out how we'd like to call the step with the `make unittest` command.
-So, our second improment will be to add names to our custom steps.
-Those comming from buildpacks are already named, so we need to worry only for those we add directly too our pipelines.
+So, our second improvement will be to add names to our custom steps.
+Those coming from buildpacks are already named, so we need to worry only for those we add directly to our pipelines.

 All in all, we'll add a step with a multi-line command that will make the pipeline wait until the application rolls out, and we'll make sure that all our steps have a name.